 Today, WordPress websites are the standard.
 As such, the developer you end up choosing will probably use this platform to create your site.
 Before hiring one, however, there are a number of things you need to know.
 These include the following:

 1. Logic and Experience

 In terms of experience, keep in mind that the developer you pick needs a minimum of 1 year of active experience creating responsive sites using WordPress.
-Although the intended freelancer or company might have a WP development course, and worked on various WP development projects, only time and experience can teach them the insider techniques and tricks that are currently prevalent in the industry.
+Although the intended freelancer or company might have a web development course and worked on various WordPress development projects, only time and experience can teach them the insider techniques and tricks that are currently prevalent in the industry.

 This is actually why most web development firms only hire developers who have at least 3 years of experience.
 The hiring process is also rigorous because the firms know that their reputation depends on the quality of developers they have to offer.